python-attrs/attrs/docs/extending.md

 Or, perhaps you would prefer to generate dataclass-compatible `__init__` signatures via a default field *alias*.
 Note, *field_transformer* receives {class}`attrs.Attribute` instances with default aliases already resolved, so the leading-underscore stripping has already been applied.
-You can use the {attr}`attrs.Attribute.alias_is_default` flag to detect whether an alias was explicitly provided by the user or auto-generated.
+You can use the `attrs.Attribute.alias_is_default` flag to detect whether an alias was explicitly provided by the user or auto-generated.

 ```{doctest}
 >>> def dataclass_names(cls, fields):